extremeshok/docker-acme-http2https/README.md

 View **docker-compose-sample.yml** in the source repository for usage

 # features
-Alpine latest with s6
+* Alpine latest with s6
+* HEALTHCHECK activated
-Nginx
+* Nginx
+* redirects http to httpS
-dehydrated ACME client
+* dehydrated ACME client
+* dehydrated is updated on container start
+* After acme client has run, sleep for 1 day and watching /acme/domain_list.txt for changes
-dehydrated is updated on container start check the domains can be accessed before doing acme, prevents wasted acme calls which will fail After acme client has run, sleep for 1 day and watching /acme/domain_list.txt for changes
+* check the domains can be accessed before doing acme, prevents wasted acme calls which will fail

 ## ENVIROMENT VARIBLES